FreeBMD Frequently Asked Questions

 5. How big is the FreeBMD Project?

 You think it's a long way to the chip shop...
 FreeBMD is big.
 Really big!
-It'll take a long time to finish, but it is already being useful to researchers a lot earlier than our estimated end date.
-Of course, the more people help , the sooner it will be done.
+It'll take a long time from start to finish, but it is already being useful to researchers a lot earlier than our estimated end date.
+Of course, the more people help, the sooner it will be done.

-It was estimated that at the start of the Project we would complete the years 1837 to 1901 by the end of December 2007.
+It was estimated that at the start of the Project we would complete first keying of the years 1837 to 1901 by the end of December 2007.

 This target was substantially achieved in July 2005.

-Current estimates are that the years 1837-1921 will be substantially completed by December 2007.
+And finally...current estimates are that first keying of the years 1837-1983 will be completed by the end of December 2018.

 Current statistics on the database to date are available here and here.